 The figures may vary depending on the subject analysed.
-The differences may be due, for example, to unknown data, possible double-counting (particularly in accidents at intersections with 1 road on Ithem ain network of network and 1 roadtypes off the main network) or accidents involving several cyclists or P2W identifications.
+The differences may be due, for example, to unknown data, possible double-counting (particularly in accidents at intersections with 1 road on the main network and 1 road off the main network) or accidents involving several cyclists or 2WDs.